 Shows the reader the volumes or intensity of movement between two or more states or conditions.
 These can be logical sequences or geographic locations.

-Here you can download the Financial Times Graphics Team PDF explaining this new Visual vocabulary and how to use it:
+Don't forget to download the Financial Times Graphics Team PDF explaining Visual vocabulary in depth and how to use it: